 While tourism supports roughly one-third of Orlando’s economy, the remaining two-thirds is bolstered by a thriving ecosystem of engineers, entrepreneurs, technology experts and manufacturers – all helping to make Orlando a city that people not only want to visit, but a place that residents and businesses want to call home.

-Downtown Orlando's Lake Eola and the Walt Disney Amphitheater.
+Lake Eola in downtown Orlando and the Walt Disney Amphitheater

 More Visitors, More Resources